Have a Stress Free Holiday Season By Planning Early

 Sometimes holiday preparations can feel like you’ve entered a war zone.
 Even getting groceries from October to December can mean circling the parking lot numerous times just to find a parking spot.
 You’re in a hurry to pick up a gift, or a few ingredients and the few minutes you had left in your hectic schedule just got eaten up with meaningless waiting.

 Alternatively, this time of year holds stressful memories.
-You may have high expectations that were unfulfilled, and events of family conflict, alienation, and loneliness.
+You may have unfulfilled high expectations, and events of family conflict, alienation, and loneliness.
 Perhaps you’d rather forget the whole thing, but the expectations of others can create a new layer of potential disappointment.

 You may even be looking forward to January when the holiday season will be over.
 Wait.
 There are a few things you can do to keep your sanity and find peace and joy in this season.
 And the earlier you begin your planning the more likely you’ll have a peaceful and stress-free holiday season.